realulim/yugabytedb-example/README.md

 ## Build and run Example App

-docker-compose must be in the PATH
+docker and docker-compose must be in the PATH

 * ./gradlew composeBuild
 * docker-compose up -d
+* wait for database to be up (docker logs -f yugabytedb)
 * ./gradlew bootRun